How to Start an S Corp in Connecticut

 Keep Your Connecticut S Corp Compliant

-After you’ve registered your business to be taxed as a Connecticut S corporation, you will want to make sure you follow state laws to remain in good standing.
-Every year, you will need to file an annual report and ensure that you pay all the proper state and local taxes.
+After you register your business and elect the S corp tax designation for it, you’ll want to ensure you follow state laws to remain in good standing.
+Every year, you’ll need to file an annual report and pay all the proper state and local taxes.

 Connecticut S Corp Annual Report